MarcoFlo/Thermostat/README.md

 # Folder overview
+  - code/backend/controllermd contains the main code
-  - controllermd contains the main code
+  - code/backend/controllermddoc contains the documentation of the main code
-  - tester contains the tester code
+  - code/backend/tester contains the tester code
-  - extra contains the executable and the auto-generated documentation of the main code
+  - test_exe contains the executable

+# System requirements
+- Java
+- Mosquitto broker
+....?....

 # How to test
 You need to execute first the controllermd and then the tester.